MartinPaulEve/evusheld/5_support.md

 image: assets/images/support.png
 nav-menu: true
 ---
+<h2>Workplace Support</h2>

+For those being forced back into unsafe workplaces, the [advice from Kidney Care UK may be of use](https://www.kidneycareuk.org/news-and-campaigns/news/safeatwork-coalition-downloadable-letter/).

+<h2>Psychological Support</h2>

 This piece has been written and donated by a Clinical Psychologist who is also clinically extremely vulnerable.
 We present this information in the hope that it is helpful.
 However, if you are depressed or feel suicidal, this is not a substitute for medical advice and you should seek professional help.
 [The Wren Project](https://www.wrenproject.org/) also provides listening support for people with autoimmune conditions.

 <h2>Managing the wait – how to look after ourselves during shielding</h2>